 A hot flash is the sudden, intense spreading of heat, usually in the chest, neck, or face, that lasts from 30 seconds to several minutes.
 Your face may turn red, your heart rate increases, and you may sweat… a lot!
 Hot flashes that occur while you’re sleeping are called night sweats, and may leave you and your sheets drenched.
 These erratic temperature fluctuations are called vasomotor symptoms (VMS).

 Many women gain weight during the menopausal transition, especially in their abdomen and thighs.
 It’s more than just pounds, as one's shape shifts, especially around the middle (think a bit more “apple” and less “hourglass”).
 Hormones may not be the only cause to midlife weight gain, as aging, genetics, and lifestyle also play a role.
+Learn more in our Menopause Talk on weight and menopause.

 Difficulty falling asleep, frequent waking, and trouble falling back to sleep are hallmarks of perimenopause.
 More than half of perimenopausal women experience sleep issues.
 Dysregulated sleep, which is often the result of dysregulated body temperature, can lead to mood changes.
 Of course, mood changes can, in turn, lead to sleep issues.
+Learn more here.

 It's time to talk openly about painful sex.
 As estrogen levels drop, the vaginal wall thins, becoming dry and less elastic.
 This means more discomfort during or after intercourse.
 More than 25 percent of postmenopausal women report dyspareunia, the medical term for this kind of pain.
 Dyspareunia hurts physically and emotionally, and it may hurt your relationship.
 If you are suffering, talk with a menopause-trained doctor about treatment options.
 Learn more here.

 Your heart may pound, flutter, or skip a beat.
 Zigzagging hormone levels can cause your heart rate to spike as much as 16 extra beats per minute.
 To make things more uncomfortable, palpitations often accompany hot flashes.
 While it’s important to connect heart palpitations to the menopause transition, they may be indicators of other long-term health risks and should be reported to your doctor.
+Learn more in our "Ask the Expert" article here.

 Pain, heat, and puffiness in the neck, back, knees, ankles, fingers, elbows, or jaw are common complaints from women in the menopause transition.
 In fact, 50% of perimenopausal women experience joint pain.
 When you wake in the morning, you may feel especially stiff and creaky because estrogen, which reduces inflammation, is in decline.
+Learn more in our "Ask the Expert" article here.

 Your patience is at zero and you’re easily exasperated.
 You’re quick to anger (okay, fury) and small things may set you off.
 You are not the only one feeling cranky.
 Perimenopausal women report irritability as their most common symptom.
 While you may blame yourself, your shorter fuse is likely the result of hormone fluctuations.
 Learn more about menopause and mental health.